Last Updated: April 25, 2024

 Music Career

 Corgan met guitarist James Iha while working in a record store and the two began recording demos.
-He met bassist D'arcy Wretzky after a concert, when they argued about the band that just played.
-The trio formed the Smashing Pumpkins and began to play together at local clubs, using a drum machine for percussion.
+He met bassist D'arcy Wretzky after a concert when they argued about the band that had just played.
+The trio formed The Smashing Pumpkins and began to play together at local clubs, using a drum machine for percussion.
 They eventually recruited Jimmy Chamberlin and played for the first time as a foursome on October 5, 1988.
 Chamberlain's addition drove the band in a heavier direction.
 The band released their debut album "Gish" in 1991.
-It fared better than anyone expected, but their second album, 1993's "Siamese Dream" became a multi-platinum hit.
-The album was critically acclaimed and the songs "Today," "Cherub Rock," and "Disarm" became the biggest hits off the album.
-Ever since the rock band was created, Corgan was the one to pave the band's direction through his confessional lyrics, grandiose production values and virtuosic musical interplay.
-Under his guidance, the Smashing Pumpkins had transformed themselves into a major label success in less than three years.
+It fared better than anyone expected, but their second album, 1993's "Siamese Dream," became a multi-platinum hit.
+The album was critically acclaimed, and the songs "Today," "Cherub Rock," and "Disarm" became the biggest hits of the album.
+Ever since the rock band was created, Corgan was the one to pave the band's direction through his confessional lyrics, grandiose production values, and virtuosic musical interplay.
+Under his guidance, The Smashing Pumpkins had transformed themselves into a major label success in less than three years.

-The Smashing Pumpkins released "Mellon Collie and the Infinite Sadness" in 1995 and it was an even bigger hit, spawning a string of No. 1 singles.
-The album was nominated for seven Grammy Awards that year and went on to become certified ten times platinum.
+The Smashing Pumpkins released "Mellon Collie and the Infinite Sadness" in 1995, and it was an even bigger hit, spawning a string of #1 singles.
+The album was nominated for seven Grammy Awards that year and went on to become certified 10x platinum.
 Their biggest hit to date was "1979."

 (Photo by Michael Loccisano/Getty Images)

 Corgan reunited with Chamberlain to form the band Zwan in late 2001.
-Their debut album, 2003's "Mary Star of the Sea" was released to positive reviews.
+Their debut album, 2003's "Mary Star of the Sea," was released to positive reviews.
 The band broke up shortly after.
-In 2004, Corgan embarked on a solo music career and released his first solo album "TheFutureEmbrace" to mixed reviews and low sales.
+In 2004, Billy embarked on a solo music career and released his first solo album, "TheFutureEmbrace," to mixed reviews and low sales.

-To date, the Smashing Pumpkins have released ten studio albums and have sold over 30 million records worldwide.
+To date, The Smashing Pumpkins have released 12 studio albums and have sold over 30 million records worldwide.
 Their work was awarded with numerous accolades, ranging from music giants MTV to the world-respected Grammys to the Make-A-Wish Foundation.
-Although the line-up has changed several times since Smashing Pumpkins' formation, Corgan has never ceased to record and tour recruiting new bandmates every now and then.
+Although the line-up has changed several times since The Smashing Pumpkins' formation, Corgan has never ceased to record and tour, recruiting new bandmates every now and then.
 The Smashing Pumpkins owe their success to the dense, layered sound they created along with their dynamic songwriting, alternately angst-ridden and dreamy.

 ANDREW COWIE/AFP/Getty Images